Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Introduction

-Recent studies have also demonstrated the feasibility of fMRI at 0.55T \cite{b16, b17, b18}.
-Nonetheless, integrating EEG with 0.55T MRI presents specific technical challenges, primarily due to gradient-induced artifacts (GA) and ballistocardiogram (BCG) interference \cite{b8, b19}.
-These artifacts, while present in all MRI settings, can present unique characteristics at 0.55T systems, necessitating tailored approaches to ensure reliable EEG signal quality.
+Recent studies have demonstrated the feasibility of fMRI at 0.55T \cite{b16, b17, b18}.
+Nonetheless, integrating EEG with 0.55T MRI presents specific technical challenges, primarily due to gradient-induced artifacts (GA) and ballistocardiogram (BCG) interference in the EEG \cite{b7, b19}.
+These artifacts are present at all magnetic fields although the BCG is reduced at lower field strengths.
+They will exhibit unique characteristics at 0.55T, necessitating tailored denoising approaches to ensure reliable EEG signal quality.

 This pilot study investigates the feasibility of simultaneous EEG-fMRI recording within a 0.55T MRI environment, aiming to understand the impact of this environment on EEG data quality and to assess preliminary methods for reducing artifact interference.
-To our knowledge, this is the first study that has explored EEG recording within a 0.55T MRI.
-This study seeks to validate the potential of such a setup for neuroimaging applications and to develop foundational techniques that could enable future multimodal studies in diverse clinical and research environments.
-To compensate for the reduced intrinsic BOLD sensitivity of the 0.55T MRI signal, we utilized extended acquisition durations (10-minute concatenated runs).
-Our preliminary work at 0.55T \cite{b17} has demonstrated that such extended durations drive substantial gains in sensitivity, yielding activation strengths comparable to standard higher-field acquisitions \cite{b2, b20}, thereby providing a functional context for investigating the benefits of the cleaner electromagnetic environment for EEG recording.
-Furthermore, we tested a multimodal integration pipeline and demonstrated that the EEG power envelope corresponds with the hemodynamic BOLD response, supporting the potential to measure neurovascular coupling in this environment.
-We demonstrate that combined EEG-fMRI at 0.55T is feasible and represents a promising environment for multimodal neuroimaging.
+To our knowledge, this is the first study to investigate simultaneous EEG-fMRI recording at 0.55T.
+This study seeks to evaluate the potential of such a setup for neuroimaging applications and to develop foundational techniques that could enable future multimodal studies in diverse clinical and research environments.
+To compensate for the reduced intrinsic BOLD sensitivity of the 0.55T MRI signal, we used extended acquisition periods (10-minute concatenated runs).
+Our preliminary work at 0.55T \cite{b17} has demonstrated that by extending acquisition times, we can achieve substantial gains in sensitivity, yielding activation strengths comparable to standard high-field acquisitions \cite{b2, b20}.

+We describe and evaluate EEG-denoising methods.
+We then describe a multimodal integration pipeline to explore use of the EEG power envelope as a predictor of the hemodynamic BOLD response, to investigate the potential to model neurovascular coupling in this environment.
+Our results demonstrate that combined EEG-fMRI at 0.55T is feasible and represents a promising environment for multimodal neuroimaging.

+The main contributions of this work are: (i) the first demonstration of simultaneous EEG-fMRI at 0.55T; (ii) quantitative characterization of gradient and BCG artifacts at this field strength, with comparison to published high-field benchmarks (1.5T, 3T, 7T); (iii) an EEG denoising pipeline that recovers spontaneous alpha rhythms and SSVEP harmonics in the scanner environment; and (iv) an EEG-informed BOLD regressor that produces voxel-wise activation maps consistent with a standard block-design analysis.